Johann965/Ed/README.md

 This is an game where you have to try to find the right anwer.

-THIS GAME ISEN'T DONE YET!
+#3498dbTHIS GAME ISEN'T DONE YET!
 WAIT UNTIL PUBLISH!